lf-edge/ekuiper/docs/en_US/sqls/data_types.md

 # Data types

-In Kuiper, each column or an expression has a related data type.
+In eKuiper, each column or an expression has a related data type.
 A data type describes (and constrains) the set of values that a column of that type can hold or an expression of that type can produce.